ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ### `Error opening relay circuit: NO_RESERVATION`

-Error opening relay circuit NO_RESERVATION (204)` indicates the peer isn`t connected to the relay, so the the Charon client cannot connect to the peer via the relay.
+Error opening relay circuit NO_RESERVATION (204)` indicates the peer isn't connected to the relay, so the the Charon client cannot connect to the peer via the relay.
 That might be because the peer is offline or the peer is configured to connect to a different relay.